telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_grouping_interceptor.md

     * [Management Interface related operations](#section2.2)

 ##<a name="section1"></a>Functionality
 This is a custom Interceptor specifically designed for Cygnus.
-Its goal is to infer the destination entity where the data regarding a notified entity is going to be persisted.
+Its purpose is to alter an original `NGSIEvent` object (which comes from a NGSI notification handled by [`NGSIRestHandler`](./ngsi_rest_handler.md)) by inferring the destination entity where the data regarding a notified entity is going to be persisted.
 This destination entity, depending on the used sinks, may be a HDFS file name, a MySQL table name or a CKAN resource name.
 In addition, a new `fiware-servicePath` containing the destination entity may be configured; for instance, in case of HDFS, this is a folder; in case of CKAN this is a package; in case of MySQL this is simply a prefix for the table name.

-Such an inference is made by inspecting (but not modifying) certain configured fields of the body part of the event; if the concatenation of such fields matches a configured regular expression, then the configured destination entity is added as the value of a `destination` header.
-The already existing `fiware-servicePath` header may be substituted as well by the configured new service path.
+Such an inference is made by inspecting (but not modifying) certain configured fields within the `ContextElement` object of the `NGSIEvent`; if the concatenation of such fields matches a configured regular expression, then:

-If a notified entity contains more than one context response, then both the `destination` and the `fiware-servicePath` headers contains a comma-separated list of values.
+* The configured destination entity is added as the value of a `grouped-entity` header.
+* The configured destination FIWARE service path is added as the value of a `grouped-servicepath` header.

+Additionally, a `notified-entity` header is added containing the concatenation of the original entity ID and type.

+This way, those sinks having enabled the grouping rules will use both the `grouped-entity` and the `grouped-servicepath` headers.
+If not, i.e. the original notification is aimed to be used, then the `notified-entity` and the `fiware-servicepath` headers will be used.

 [Top](#top)

 ###<a name="section1.1"></a>Grouping rules syntax
-There exists a <i>grouping rules</i> file containing Json-like <i>rules</i> definition, following this format:
+There exists a file containing Json-like <i>rules</i> definition, following this format:

     {
         "grouping_rules": [